Know Your Risk Before It Strikes

 Zest from one lemon (about a tablespoon)

 Preheat oven to 325° F. Season both sides of salmon with salt (if using) and pepper.
-Place in baking dish, skin side down, and add wine or stock.
-Combine olive oil, chopped shallot, dill and lemon zest into a paste and coat top of salmon.
+Place in a baking dish, skin side down, and add wine or stock.
+Combine olive oil, chopped shallot, dill, and lemon zest into a paste and coat the top of the salmon.
 Cover baking dish with aluminum foil and bake until the fish flakes (15 to 30 minutes, depending on the thickness of the filet).
-To avoid overcooking, check internal temperature of the salmon with a food thermometer after 15 minutes; the fish is done when the thickest part of the filet reaches 135° F. Remove from oven and cover loosely with foil for five minutes.
+To avoid overcooking, check the internal temperature of the salmon with a food thermometer after 15 minutes; the fish is done when the thickest part of the filet reaches 135° F. Remove from oven and cover loosely with foil for five minutes.
 Serve with additional dill sprinkled on top and enjoy!

 Adapted from InspiredTaste.com and thekitchn.com.